Subvisual-Academy/subvisuwheel/README.md

 ### Active Admin customization

 This app allows for some customization, hosted in https://subvisuwheel.herokuapp.com/admin.
-You can create an admin account by running the console with `heroku run bin/rails c -a subvisuwheel` and then `AdminUser.create(email: "email_of_choice, password: password_of_choice")`.
+You can create an admin account by running the console with `heroku run bin/rails c -a subvisuwheel` and then `AdminUser.create(email: "email_of_choice", password: "password_of_choice")`.

 In exact terms, in this back-office you are able to: